RetroPie/RetroPie-Docs/docs/Playstation-1.md

 ### lr-beetle-psx

 Recommended for more powerful x86 systems.
 It is accurate and includes several enhanced graphical features.
 Not available for ARM systems (like the Raspberry Pi) due to its poor performance on ARM.

-### lr-duckstation

-Experimental but promising fast, accurate emulation, including various graphial enhancements.
-Supported on all architectures aside from ARMv6 (Raspberyy Pi 0/1) and 32-bit x86.

 ## ROMS
 Accepted File Extensions: **.cue .ccd .chd .exe .iso .m3u .pbp .toc**